rishabh211200/Git-Squash/README.md

 Remember that rewriting history should be done with caution, especially if you're collaborating with other developers.
 Always communicate and coordinate changes with your team to avoid conflicts and ensure a smooth development process.

 Now you can use this knowledge to maintain a clean and organized commit history in your projects.
-Happy coding!s
+Happy coding!